Cgameworld/MapTextureReplacer/README.md

 # Installation
 1) Download the mod from either [thunderstore.io](https://thunderstore.io/c/cities-skylines-ii/p/Cgameworld/Map_Texture_Replacer) or from the mod's releases page on [GitHub](https://github.com/Cgameworld/MapTextureReplacer/releases)
 2) If installing installing manually, place MapTextureReplacer folder inside `BepInEx/plugins` and optionally download map themes from the thunderstore and place inside `BepInEx/plugins`

-# Instructions

-1. To open, click on the HookUI button near the top left of the screen and select the mod from the dropdown
-2. Click "Load Texture Pack" to load a texture pack or click on "Select Image" to replace an individual texture.

 # Map Texture Packs